-New Hartford, CT Historical Society
+New Hartford Historical Society

 Strayfields Town Park, Presented by Anne Bailey, Board Member